Raymond Poulidor: Retirement and death

 Poulidor has several times accepted that his career was handicapped by a lack of ambition and by the psychological domination of Jacques Anquetil.
 Poulidor said in an interview in 1992: I knew straight away that I was getting places everywhere.
 I got all the leaders' jerseys but I used to lose them.
 Tonin [Magne] said to me "Raymond, you're always in a daydream!"
 And was that true?
 Were you distracted?
 It was true.
 I thought what was happening to me was already marvellous enough.
 I never thought of winning.
 Never, ever, did I get up in the morning with the idea of winning!

 On 25 January 1973 Poulidor was made a Chevalier de la Légion d'honneur.
 In 2003 the President, Jacques Chirac increased the award.
 Poulidor also has a rose named after him, reflecting his love of gardening in general and roses in particular.

 He lived with his wife Gisèle in Saint-Léonard-de-Noblat, east of Limoges, where he made short trips on his mountain bike.
 Their daughter, Corinne, is married to the former world cyclo-cross champion and Tour of Flanders winner Adri van der Poel.
-His grandsons David and Mathieu are also cyclists.
-Mathieu van der Poel became cyclo-cross world champion himself in the junior race in Koksijde in 2012 (Koksijde) and in 2013 in Louisville, and with the Elite in 2015 (Tábor), 2019 (Bogense), 2020 (Dübendorf), 2021 (Ostend), and 2023 (Hoogerheide).
-Mathieu has also had great success on the road with his most highly regarded victories including the Amstel Gold Race in 2019, the Tour of Flanders in 2020, Milano-San Remo in 2023, and stage 2 of the 2021 Tour de France where he dedicated his win and yellow jersey to his grandfather.
+His grandsons David and Mathieu van der Poel are also cyclists: Mathieu became cyclo-cross world champion six times, road champion once and won three of the five Monuments and a stage in the 2021 Tour de France at which he dedicated his win and yellow jersey to his grandfather.

 Poulidor worked in public relations for Crédit Lyonnais, sponsor of the yellow jersey, during the Tour.
 He had bicycles made under his name by the France-Loire company, and has appeared in television commercials aimed at older people.

 When asked about his longevity compared to fellow cyclists, Poulidor said he took things in moderation and did not overstretch himself.

 Poulidor has written several biographies, the first of which was Gloire sans le Maillot Jaune, written in 1964.
 Poulidor Intime was published in May 2007 by Éditions Jacob-Duvernet in France.
 In 2004 he helped write Poulidor par Raymond Poulidor with the radio reporter Jean-Paul Brouchon.
 The preface is by Eddy Merckx.

 On 13 November 2019, Raymond Poulidor died in Saint-Léonard-de-Noblat.
 He had been in a hospital for two months prior, having suffered from heart problems.